TNM0001/NightMareCooking/README.md

 -'index.html': The main source code which is what the site is defined as.

+-'recipes.html': The file where the NightMare recipes are stored

+-'bubblerecipes.html': The file where the NightMare recipes are stored.
+Massive thanks to bubblegumbitch on Discord for being a contributor for the recipes, she's a amazing mother and great person.

 -'js': Contains all of the JavaScript scripts, that's pretty much it.
 Just used for interactions.

 -'css': Contains all of the CSS files, that's pretty much it.
 Just used for customization.